LuzFaltex/luzfaltex.github.io/docs/about.md

     What do we mean by this?

-    - Single player games will ship without DRM, only requiring a Steam or GOG account to access.
+    - Paid Single player games will ship without DRM, only requiring a Steam or GOG account to access.
+    - Free Single Player games will ship without DRM, requiring no account to access.
+Many times, free games will be available on our site or itch.io.
-    - Multiplayer Online games will require an account to log in and authorize your account.
-Wherever possible, this access will be federated so you don't rely on us to store your account information.
+    - Online Multiplayer games will require an account to log in and authorize your account.
+We are working on a way to allow federated accounts so you don't rely on us to store your account data.
     - Wherever possible, the code will be open sourced to allow for users to modify and extend support for our software.
       - In the case of actively supported products with a paid license, code may be source-available for those with an active license.
 This is not the same as open source, but still allows for user contributions, security research (including [Vulnerability Testing]), and preparations by the community for preservation after we can no longer support the game.